jacobkap/crimebythenumbers/docs/geocoding.md

 #> 6  7/29/2019       7/28/2020 N/A for this license type                BOTH
 ```

 The column with the address is called *Premise Address*.
-Since the address issue is always " County: SAN FRANCISCO" we can just `gsub()` out that entire string.
+Since the address county is always " County: SAN FRANCISCO" we can just `gsub()` out that entire string.

 ```r